natserract/natserract-blog/_posts/haskell-match-laziness.md

 title: "Match Match Laziness on Expression"
 date: "2021-10-27"
 author: "Alfin Surya"
-excerpt: "Talk about pattern matching, expression, and lazy evaluation ~ /A couple of onomatopoeic myths circulating about the origin of this term/"
+excerpt: "So, you know quite some bits of Haskell now and are willing to dig a bit deeper, understand when something in your code is going to get evaluated, and when it won’t?
+You have just landed in the right place.Talk about pattern matching, expression, and lazy evaluation"
 coverImage: "https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2F4.bp.blogspot.com%2F-yKUxH6tgln0%2FT-cQ-bH8BRI%2FAAAAAAAAOpw%2FEhoqOWD-sRI%2Fs1600%2FTugu-Pancoran-Perbedaan-Jakarta-Jaman-Dulu-dan-Sekarang.jpg&f=1&nofb=1"
 ---